Why Don’t Motorcycles Have Seatbelts?

 Now here comes the main part.

-If you face an accident or crash on something, you would be far better off with the option to jump off from your motorcycle rather than stuck with it and forced to go down along with your bike.
+If you face an accident or crash on something, you would be far better off with the option to jump off your motorcycle rather than stuck with it and forced to go down along with your bike.

 2. you jumping off of the motorcycle but still hitting the wall or the pavement and getting injured;